tmhsplb/opiddailydoc/docs/Infrastructure.md

       EXEC sp_addrolemember 'db_owner', 'NT AUTHORITY\NETWORK SERVICE'

 This query grants user NT AUTHORITY\NETWORK SERVICE the necessary permissions to communicate with IIS.
-These same two queries also need to be executed in the AppHarbor database to prepare it to communicate with IIS.
-See below for information about the AppHarbor deployment of OpidDaily.
+These same two queries do not need to be executed in the AppHarbor database to prepare it to communicate with IIS.
+See below for information about the AppHarbor deployment of OPIDDaily.

-It is also necessary to change the application pool identity of application OpidDaily running under IIS to NETWORKSERVICE.
-See the section on configuring
+It is also necessary to change the application pool identity of application OPIDDaily running under IIS to NETWORKSERVICE.
+See the section on configuring IIS.
-IIS.

 ## Entity Framework Code First
 An application based on Entity Framework Code First may have multiple data contexts referencing a single database, as is the case for application
 OPIDDaily.
 In application OPIDDaily a data context is reserved for database migrations used by the ASP.NET Identity subsystem.

-Supporting multiple data contexts was enabled by some manual scaffolding in the code base.
+Supporting multiple data contexts was enabled by some manual scaffolding in the codebase.
 In the case of the OPIDDaily application this scaffolding consisted  of creating a project folder called DataContexts with two subfolders: IdentityMigrations and OPIDDailyMigrations.
-Also, a new folder project called Entities was added to the OPIDDaily Visual Studio Solution to contain the classes defining the entities used by the solution.
+Also, a new folder called Entities was added to the OPIDDaily Visual Studio Solution to contain the classes defining the entities used by the solution.

 Before the code was run for the first time, the PowerShell command